ParamveerSingh19/TaskFlow/README.md

 ## 🚀 Features

 - ✅ Add, edit, delete, and mark tasks as completed
 - 📅 Assign due dates to tasks
 - ⭐ Assign priorities (Low, Medium, High) to tasks
 - 🔄 Sort tasks by due date
+- 🔍 **Search Functionality:** Quickly find tasks by typing keywords in the search bar.
--   🔍 Filter tasks by All, Pending, or Completed
+- 🔄 **Filtering Options:** Filter tasks by All, Pending, or Completed status.
 - 💾 Data is saved persistently in browser localStorage
 - ⚡ **Optimized performance** with debounced local storage saves and efficient DOM updates for a smoother user experience
+- **🔔 Pending Task Notification:** Displays a subtle alert if you have uncompleted tasks, keeping your focus on what needs to be done.
 - 🌗 Light and Dark theme support
 - 📱 Fully responsive design for mobile and desktop

 ---